 If you are new to the world of streaming, you may be hearing words you have never heard before.
 This article is your new streaming dictionary, full of useful streaming terms that you may not know with full explanations of what that means to you.

 Encoder and Broadcaster

-To stream you will need a tool or a set of tools which will capture video, compress it to match web standards and send it to your streaming platform.
+To stream, you will need a tool or a set of tools that will capture video, compress it to match web standards, and send it to your streaming platform.
 Compressing of video is done by encoders.
-It may be a hardware solution, which functions independently after initial setup, or a software solution, which is an application you can use on your computer, tablet or phone.
-Most encoders can encode video in real time and instantly send video to the web making a stream - such encoders are called broadcasters.
+It may be a hardware solution, which functions independently after initial setup, or a software solution, which is an application you can use on your computer, tablet, or phone.
+Most encoders can encode video in real-time and instantly send video to the web making a stream - such encoders are called broadcasters.

-Codec is a type of compression your encoder uses to make video smaller, and viewers use information about codec to decompress the video on their end.
-Most modern broadcasting software use the widely accepted H264 codec for video and AAC for audio as default.
+Codec is a type of compression your encoder uses to make the video smaller, and viewers use information about the codec to decompress the video on their end.

+Most modern broadcasting software uses the widely accepted H264 codec for video and AAC for audio as default.

 Streaming protocol and address (RTMP)

-Streaming Application is a name which allows developers to organize the system.
-It usually comes as a part of RTMP URL in its end.
+Streaming Application is a name that allows developers to organize the system.
+It usually comes as a part of the RTMP URL on its end.

 Most broadcasters have separate fields for streaming destination data types, but it can be combined to be used as a single line.